Conservation work done since Friends was formed with money raised by the Friends, or by attracting donations.

 Lytham Sandhills, painting by Richard Ansdell RA

 Conservation funded by Lytham Civic Society who had recently been left a considerable sum of money.
-A conversation between Marion Coupe, Chairman of the CS, and Margaret Race, Chairperson of the Friends, resulted in part of the bequest funding this work.
+A conversation between Marion Coupe, Chair of the CS, and Margaret Race, Chair of the Friends, resulted in part of the bequest funding this work.

 Lochnagar, painting by Alfred de Breanski Snr